lddubeau/saxes/README.md

 Settings supported:

-* `trim` - Boolean.
-Whether or not to trim text and comment nodes.
 * `xmlns` - Boolean.
 If true, then namespaces are supported.
 * `position` - Boolean.
 If false, then don't track line/col/position.